 Public Consultation shows strong support for IMDA’s proposed measures

-This is part of the multi-pronged effort by IMDA and other stakeholders to further safeguard SMS as a communications channel.
+This is part of the multi-pronged effort by IMDA and other stakeholders to further safeguard SMS as a communications channel and protect consumers from online scams in Singapore.

 Full SMS Sender ID Registration

 The current SSIR is a voluntary regime, which means only organisations that want to proactively protect their Sender IDs register with the SSIR.
 Moving forward, registration will be made mandatory.
-This means that only bona fide Sender IDs belonging to organisations, will be allowed.
+This means that only bona fide Sender IDs belonging to organisations will be allowed.
 All other Sender IDs will be blocked.
-The full registration requirement will take effect on 31 January 2023.
-This will build stronger anti-scam capabilities.
+The full registration requirement will take effect on 31 January 2023 as part of the efforts to build stronger anti-scam capabilities through the scams registry.

 IMDA noted the support for the proposal by both the public and merchants.
 Implementation by January 2023 is driven by the need to act proactively to strengthen the SSIR.